Web3-Mastermind-Groups/pm/README.md

 ## Testing

-To run the test suite, run the command `truffle test`.
+To run the test suite, run the command `npm run test:contracts`.

 ## Specification